GhostOfStarman/VechicleInventoryMVC/README.md

 //**************************************************
 Tools/Technologies:
-Eclipse IDE + JDBC JSP, Servlets
+IDE: Eclipse
+Build tools: Maven
+Frameworks: Spring Core, Hibernate
-MySQL + MySQLWorkbench
+Database: MySQL + MySQLWorkbench, JDBC
-Apache Tomcat
+Server: Apache Tomcat
-HTML/CSS
+View layer: HTML/CSS + JSP

 //**************************************************
 Phase 1: Creating a vehicle object.

 The fields of the object contain data that is relevant to the consumer.
 Said fields are to be stored in the database.
 Here, basic principles of OOP such as encapsulation with the get and set methods are employed.
 Because the object has so many fields, I found that using the creational builder design pattern would help simply and organize the instantiation of the vehicle object.

-Vehicle fields
+Vehicle fields:

-Year (int)
+year (int)
-Mileage (int)
+mileage (int)

-VehicleIdNumber(String)
+vehicleIdNumber(String)
-Make (String)
+make (String)
-Model(String)
-Condition(String)
+model(String)
+condition(String)
 interiorColor(String)
 exteriorColor(String)
+titleStatus (String)
+drivetrainType (String)
+transmissionType (String)
+fuelType (String)

-Price (double)
+price (double)

-Title (titleStatus)
-driveTrain (driveTrain)
-TransmissionType (dransmission)
-FuelType (dower)
 *****************************************

-Here I learned more about implementing Enumerated types and because I found out that I will need to convert the data into strings to be stored in the database, I went on about finding out how to do so via the “toString() method”.
-This became the second static class within the Vehicle class.

 12/30/21 update:
 A user class is created.
-I also moved away from using enums for the title, drivetrain, transmission, and fuel fields.
-I instead set each category as a static array variable.
+This may be refactored to 'Customer' later.
+This entity is used to keep track of customers who have purchased/financed a vehicle.

 User Fields
 idNo (int)